The Ultimate Guide to Applying to Bowdoin College

 If you’re waitlisted in the RD round, you face a similar situation to that of deferred applicants, and there are a few things you should keep in mind.
 First of all, waitlist admission to Bowdoin is extremely competitive, and is entirely dependent upon how many spots become available in the matriculating class after the response deadline.
 The number of applicants admitted off the waitlist is generally less than 50, and in some recent years, it’s been substantially lower.
 In 2012, Bowdoin accepted zero applicants off their waitlist.

 Waitlisted applicants can choose whether or not to accept a spot on the waitlist and be considered for future admission, and this choice is entirely up to you.
 If you choose to remain on the waitlist, you’ll need to fill in an online form to confirm your spot and remind Bowdoin that you’re interested in attending.
 If you’re offered admission off the waitlist, you’ll be informed of your acceptance between May 1 and the end of July.

 As with deferred applicants, you can also contact the admissions office with any new information to add to your application.
 Still, since the waitlist acceptance rate is so low and variable, we would definitely advise you to make plans to attend another college, including submitting a deposit if necessary.

 Something else to keep in mind is that Bowdoin’s financial aid budget for accepted waitlist applicants is often limited.
 This means that Bowdoin has a need-aware admissions policy for waitlisted applicants, and will only accept applicants with financial need at this point if it has the funds to do so.

 Do the academic excellence and “sense of place” you’ll find at Bowdoin sound like a great fit for you?
 Check out the Bowdoin website for more information about academic departments, student activities, and life on campus.
-Don’t forget to take a look at our CollegeVine blog post on how to approach Bowdoin’s application essay questions.
+Don’t forget to take a look at our CollegeVine blog post How to Write the Bowdoin College Application Essays 2016-2017.